BestTimesToVisit.com Logo

 food

-Try the local Jordanian dish 'Mansaf' if you get the chance, often made with lamb cooked in a fermented dried yogurt sauce and served with rice.
-For lighter fare, enjoy fresh falafel and hummus from a local eatery.
-Many hotels offer buffets, but venturing out offers a more authentic taste of Jordan.
+Try the local Jordanian dish 'Mansaf' if you get the chance – it's a delicious lamb dish cooked in a fermented dried yogurt sauce and served with rice.
+For lighter fare, enjoy fresh falafel and hummus from street vendors.
+Many hotels also offer excellent buffets with a mix of local and international cuisine.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)